Academic Standing

 Learn about each type of academic standing.

-• Your standing is based on your grades from Sierra College.
+• Your standing is based on your grades from Sierra College and percentage of units completed.

 • There are different levels of academic standings that are explained below.